 Yes!
-Many services offer in-home confinement postnatal massages.
+Many massage service providers offer in-home confinement postnatal massages.
 All you need is a few towels and a flat, firm, and comfortable place to lie down.
 If you don’t have a mattress that works, many in-home massage services can bring their own massage table.

 Are Jamu herbs and oils safe for breastfeeding?